mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ---
-title: "Realistic Python & Docker work flow"
+title: "Realistic Python and Docker work flow"
 categories: Development
-tags:
-  - Post Formats
-  - readability
-  - standard
 tags:
   - Python
   - Docker
   - PyCharm
 ---

 If you want to jump to the step-by-step installation on Windows, [click here](#step-by-step-setup-with-pycharm-on-windows).